 Among Xavier's requirements for the performance of the house was sound insulation.
 Being 4 apartments, he wanted very good sound insulation between them, both in the walls, floors and ceilings.

 The thermal insulation materials used also have an important sound insulation component, but not enough to reach the level of performance required by Xavier.
 It seems that some of the sound waves propagate through the connectors and this had to be prevented.
-The technical solution proposed and provided by Rothoblaas was used, which reduced the sound intensity through the walls by 15-20 dB, thus contributing to the sound insulation of the house as required.
+The technical solution proposed and provided by Rothoblaas was used, which reduced the intensity of the sound coming through the walls by 15-20 dB, thus contributing to the sound insulation of the house as required.

 The insulation used in the wooden frame of the house and that in the floorboards, together with the solution provided by Rothoblaas, solved the problem of sound insulation.
 Now that the house is inhabited, there are no complaints about this issue and Xavier's friendship with Vlad Liteanu is still safe. 😉